-Our research and development expenses increased by \$21.5 million during the three months ended May 31, 2022 compared to the three months ended May 31, 2021.
-There was an increase in compensation and related personnel costs and in non-cash stock-based compensation expense of \$7.2 million and \$2.0 million, respectively, that were primarily attributable to higher headcount.
-The increase in non-cash stock-based compensation expense do expense was also attributable to the issuance of restricted stock units (RSUs).
-There was also an increase in cost related to supplies and contract research and preclinical activities of \$4.6 million as we continued to expand our preclinical development activities and drug discovery research, and an increase in contract manufacturing and clinical costs of \$5.3 million primarily due to the ramping up of our clinical trial programs and ongoing patient enrollment.
+Our research and development expenses increased by \$2.7 million during the three months ended February 28, 2023 compared to the three months ended February 28, 2022.
+There was an increase in compensation and related personnel costs and in non-cash stock-based compensation expense that were primarily attributable to higher headcount.
+The increase in non-cash stock-based compensation expense was also attributable to the issuance of restricted stock units (RSUs).
+There was also an increase in clinical costs as we continue our clinical trial programs and ongoing patient enrollment, offset by a decrease in research related costs as we conclude certain studies and sponsored research agreements and a decrease in contract manufacturing as we stabilize the supply needed for our clinical trials.
+There was also an increase in facility and other costs primarily driven by additional investments in information technology and depreciation from equipment placed into service during the prior fiscal year.